Telemetry HQ

 A data dashboard on a screen, representing telemetry cadence and operational monitoring.

 “How often should the device update?” sounds like a simple configuration question.
-In practice it is a service quality decision.
+In practice, it is a service quality decision.

 If you are using geofences for arrivals and departures, also read geofencing in mobility ops.
 Small fences and slow updates are a rough combination.